a stream of water that contains lithium

 The chances are good that you are exposed to some lithium almost every day of your life.
 That’s because this natural element is plentiful in nature.
 It is found in rocks and soil all over the earth.
 That means it ends up in our food and water supply.
 Trace amounts can be found in tomatoes, cucumbers, eggs, milk and mushrooms, to name just a few common food sources.
 Because levels of lithium in water are highly variable, researchers have been studying long-term exposure to this element and its impact on the brain.
 Is it possible that relatively small amounts of lithium could help prevent dementia?
+A new study in Nature (August 6, 2025) suggests that “Lithium Replacement Therapy” might be beneficial for the brain.

 Could Lithium Be Helpful Against Dementia?